iwascoding/cocoahub/ReadMe.md

 ##Automatic deployment with GitHub

 Cocoahub will automatically build and deploy your projects hosted on GitHub, once a change notification from GitHub is received.
+Here is what's required for this feature to work:

+* your request handler needs to be hosted on GitHub
 * your project's sources need to be checked out on your server in cocoahub's source directory (see configuration)
 * configure your project's setting on repo to send notification on your server's public IP via its GitHub listening port (see configuration)